texfaq/texfaq.github.io/FAQ-pdftexgraphics.md

 to PNG files; don't rely on this facility, even if you _are_ running an old enough version of pdfTeX&hellip;

-In addition to the 'native' formats, the standard pdfLaTeX [`graphics`](http://ctan.org/pkg/graphics) package setup causes Hans Hagen's `supp-pdf` macros to be loaded: these macros are capable of translating the output of MetaPost to PDF ''on the fly''; thus MetaPost output
+In addition to the ''native'' formats, the standard pdfLaTeX [`graphics`](http://ctan.org/pkg/graphics) package setup causes Hans Hagen's `supp-pdf` macros to be loaded: these macros are capable of translating the output of MetaPost to PDF ''on the fly''; thus MetaPost output